NOTIF-API/EffectDisplay/README.md

     aligment: 'Left'
     # Hint vertical aligment (Top, Bottom, Middle)
     vertical_aligment: 'Bottom'
+  # What text will the user see when hovering over a question mark in the settings?
+  enabled_display_description: 'Determines whether the display of enabled effects is enabled, replaces .display in the console'
 ```
 ## How edit
 | effect_line | description |